Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

 \section{Evaluating VIMs for predictors of suicide risk}

 We now return to our motivating example of estimating variable importance for predicting suicide attempt.
 We used data gathered from the electronic health records of patients seeking mental health care between Jan 1, 2009 and Sep 30, 2017 at one of two health systems, Kaiser Permanente Washington and HealthPartners in Minnesota.
 The PHQ is a patient-reported measure routinely used at both health systems to evaluate depressive symptoms (PHQ-8 total score) and to assess current suicidal ideation (PHQi9).
 Clinically, it is well-known that prior self-harm is one of the strongest predictors of the risk of future self-harm \citep{jacobs2010,mundt2013prediction}.
 In this example, we assess the longitudinal variable importance of the PHQi9 and prior recorded self-harm.
-Age and sex are known to be associated with risk of suicide attempt \citep{jacobs2010}, thus we define our base set as age (11-17; 18-29; 30-44; 45-64; 65+ years) and sex.
+Age and sex are known to be associated with risk of suicide attempt \citep{jacobs2010}.
+We define our first base set for add-in VIMs as age (11-17; 18-29; 30-44; 45-64; 65+ years), sex, and prior self-harm.
 At the time of data extraction, health system records included one measure of sex, which most likely represents sex assigned at birth.
+Our second base set for add-in VIMs was all demographic, prior self-harm, and diagnosis and utilization variables (see Section~\ref{sec:more_data}).
+Finally, we considered the leave-out VIM of PHQi9 versus all other variables.
+The add-in VIM for our second base set should be similar to the leave-out VIM.